ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Roughly when can they start or are they looking to start?
 * Confirm compensation expectations are aligned and explain benefits/perks.

 In addition to good answers to the questions, the interviewer should gauge their general fit for the role.
-Does the candidate communicate clearly, do they seem like a culture fit, does their claimed experience match what they have on their rØsumØ, and are they interested in the company and opportunity?
+Does the candidate communicate clearly, do they seem like a culture fit, does their claimed experience match what they have on their résumé, and are they interested in the company and opportunity?

 ### Culture Interview